marcwitasee/mpcs-53014-final-project/README.md

 For the web application framework, I used Node.js.
 I created a simple front end with a menu of options for the user.
 Each menu option corresponds to a batch view that I created in HBase.
-Each batch view is also incremented with data streamed from my speed layer.
+Each batch view is also updated with data streamed from my speed layer.
 I used mustache to dynamically render some of the batch views.
-My app is connected to the speed layer through the batch views stored in Hbase, which are incremented by the speed layer.
 For the map visualization, I used Leaflet.

 ## Section V: Application Deployment

 To deploy my application to the cloud, I used CodeDeploy on AWS.
 I deployed my application to both the QuickDeploy single server (for debugging) and then again to the Load Balanced servers on the cluster.
-On my github repo in the directory `311_crime_app`, you can find the zipfile that I uploaded to S3 and used to deploy to the cloud.
+On my [github repo](https://github.com/marcwitasee/mpcs-53014-final-project) in the directory `311_crime_app`, you can find the zipfile that I uploaded to S3 and used to deploy to the cloud.

 You can visit the deployed application at:

 `mpcs53014-loadbalancer-217964685.us-east-2.elb.amazonaws.com:3303/`